zamaskereishn/ForteVoice_tone/README.md

 🚀 Features
 🎤 Voice Interaction

+Forte Voice supports three languages:

+Kazakh

+Russian

+English

-Users can speak freely and naturally:
+Users can speak freely and naturally in any of these languages:

 “What’s my card balance?”